rlauzon54/PicoCalcBasic/README.md

 + onboot is a little program to set the date/time and make the B: drive default.
 Since the PicoCalc doesn't have an RTC, you have to set the date/time wheneveryou turn it on.
 + forecast is a weather "forecasting" program (mostly random number).
 But the rules are for the Michigan area.
 Change as needed for your weather.
 It's surpringly accurate.
 + haunt.bas is Haunted House.
 A very simple Zork-like adventure game.
 May still be buggy as I haven't gone through all the paths yet.
++ bcalc is a Business Calculator program ported from the TRS-80 Model 100